eclipse-edc/IdentityHub/docs/developer/decision-records/2022-07-01-get-claims/README.md

 Let's focus on the `Get claims` box.
 `Participant B` wants to get the claims of `Participant A`, to apply access policy.
-For example, Participant A could have the policy that Participant B should be claimed as a `participantOf` `dataspaceA` by the issuer "gaia-x.com".
+For example, `Participant B` could have the policy that `Participant A` should be claimed as a `participantOf` `Dataspace C` by the issuer "gaia-x.com".

 5. Participant B extracts the IdentityHub URL of participant A from a DID Document obtained in previous steps.
 6. Participant B gets VerifiableCredentials from IdentityHub A.